joma74/acc-natours/docs/TestcafeScreenshot.md

 # 1 How To Configure Browser Setup

-_1.1_ First takeaway for me was that by only supplying browser CLI arguments ala chrome's `window-size` do not get you something when it comes to above Browser Setup list.
-That meant for chrome to check out the emulation options wrapped by testcafe, which cover all of the above Browser Setup requirements.
+_1.1_ First takeaway for me was that by only supplying browser CLI arguments ala chrome's `window-size` do not get you something when it comes to above browser setup list.
+That meant for chrome to check out the emulation options wrapped by testcafe, which cover all of the above browser setup requirements.

 _1.2_ But on firefox i was first clueless - there is no CLI for emulation mode.
 So i prepared an own FF profile prior to startup.
 Along with the automatic removal of the tmp profile(which btw did not work consistently as does testcafe's), I did some amount of copying testcafe's firefox profile handling procedure (Enhancement #1).

 _1.3_ On that way i also converted from package.json driven testcafe parameters to testcafe's programmatic runTestCafe approach.
-As the browsers array therein was initially not pretty either, i wrapped that in a Builder pattern (Enhancement #2) with my sensible defaults and hiding/harmonizing Browser Setups e.g.
+As the browsers array therein was initially not pretty either, i wrapped that in a Builder pattern (Enhancement #2) with my sensible defaults and hiding/harmonizing browser setups e.g.

 ```js
 ;(await new ChromeBrowserConfig.Builder().withWidth(600).build()).output()